 By Sylvia Soltis

-Sylvia Soltis is a Senior Staff Attorney in the Pro Bono Program at the Legal Aid Society of the District of Columbia, the oldest and largest general civil legal services program in the District of Columbia.
-Legal Aid was created in 1932 with the goal of making justice real – in individual and systemic ways – for persons living in poverty in the District of Columbia.
-For more information about Legal Aid, please visit our website, www.LegalAidDC.org and our blog, www.MakingJusticeReal.org.
+Sylvia Soltis is the Director of Pro Bono, Volunteer, and Intern Programs at Legal Aid DC.
+Legal Aid DC is the oldest and largest general civil legal services program in the District of Columbia.
+The organization was created in 1932 with the goal of making justice real – in individual and systemic ways – for persons living in poverty in the District of Columbia.
+For more information about Legal Aid, please visit our website, www.LegalAidDC.org.